Al Capone: Illness and death

-Due to his failing health, Capone was released from prison on November 16, 1939, and referred to the Johns Hopkins Hospital in Baltimore for the treatment of syphilitic paresis.
-Because of his unsavory reputation, Johns Hopkins refused to treat him, but Union Memorial Hospital was willing to take him as a patient.
+Due to his failing health, Capone was released from prison on November 16, 1939, and referred to Johns Hopkins Hospital in Baltimore for the treatment of syphilitic paresis.
+Because of his unsavory reputation, Johns Hopkins refused to treat him, but Baltimore's Union Memorial Hospital did.
 Capone was grateful for the compassionate care that he received and donated two Japanese weeping cherry trees to Union Memorial Hospital in 1939.
 After a few weeks of inpatient and outpatient care, on March 20, 1940, a very sickly Capone left Baltimore and travelled to his mansion in Palm Island, Florida.
 In 1942, after mass production of penicillin was started in the United States, Capone was one of the first American patients treated by the new drug.
 Though it was too late for him to reverse the damage to his brain, it did slow down the progression of the disease.

 In 1946, his physician and a Baltimore psychiatrist examined him and concluded that Capone had the mentality of a 12-year-old child.
-He spent the last years of his life at his mansion in Palm Island, Florida, spending time with his wife and grandchildren.
+He spent the last years of his life at his Palm Island mansion, spending time with his wife and grandchildren.
 On January 21, 1947, Capone had a stroke.
 He regained consciousness and started to improve, but contracted bronchopneumonia.
-He suffered a cardiac arrest on January 22, and on January 25, surrounded by his family in his home, Capone died after his heart failed as a result of apoplexy.
+He suffered a cardiac arrest on January 22, and on January 25, surrounded by his family in his home, died after his heart failed as a result of apoplexy.
 His body was transported back to Chicago a week later and a private funeral was held.
 He was originally buried at Mount Olivet Cemetery in Chicago.
 In 1950, Capone's remains, along with those of his father, Gabriele, and brother, Frank, were moved to Mount Carmel Cemetery in Hillside, Illinois.

 In popular culture

 Capone is one of the most notorious American gangsters of the 20th century and has been the major subject of numerous articles, books, and films.
-Particularly, from 1925 to 1929, shortly after he relocated to Chicago, he enjoyed status as the most notorious mobster in the country.
+Particularly, from 1925 to 1929, shortly after he moved to Chicago, he enjoyed his status as the most notorious mobster in the country.
 He cultivated a certain image of himself in the media that made him a subject of fascination.
-His personality and character have been used in fiction as a model for crime lords and criminal masterminds ever since his death.
-The stereotypical image of a mobster wearing a pinstriped suit and tilted fedora are based on photos of Capone.
-His accent, mannerisms, facial construction, physical stature, and parodies of his name have been used for numerous gangsters in comics, movies, music, and literature.